LeTo37/Bionic_Wrench_Automation_Project/README.md

 [This](/Electronics) directory contains the [EAGLE CAD](https://www.autodesk.com/products/eagle/overview) files used to develop the schematics of the circuitry used in this project.
 It further contains a README explaining the circuitry used.

 ## Code

+The C code used to program the microcontroller is in [this](/Code). directory.

 ## Future Work